 Even though it’s the best and likely the fastest way to learn how to sing opera, it’s going to be pricey.
 Worth it or not is for you to decide.

-2) Join a Singing Group In The Neighborhood
+Join a Singing Group In The Neighbourhood

 As you could’ve guessed already, you will have to reach out to the local theatres, opera houses, community schools, etc. to find out if they offer any singing classes.

 If it’s a community college or university club, it may be hard, especially if you don’t live in a big city.
-However, give it a shot.

 Note that if you actually start enjoying it, you can make lifelong friends and get a lot of connections at a club like that.
 Something like this can turn into your “happy place.”